 In a revocable trust, you (the grantor) can change the beneficiaries and assets as long as you’re alive and physically and mentally able to do so.
 You can even name yourself as the trustee and name a co-trustee or successor trustee.
 However, revocable trusts do not include any tax benefits or protection from creditors.
 For that, you may want to consider an irrevocable trust.

 Irrevocable trusts are often used to minimize estate taxes for beneficiaries.
 In an irrevocable trust, you can’t change your mind.
 Once you put assets in the trust and name a beneficiary, it’s permanent.
 An advantage of irrevocable trusts is that you might be able to reduce your estate taxes because the assets in an irrevocable trust technically aren’t yours anymore.
 The trust owns them.

 A trust is a useful tool for tax planning and asset protection, but it can be complex and confusing with the various types and the tax and asset protection consequences for both you and your beneficiaries now and in the future.
 Getting a basic understanding of what a trust is and how the various trusts operate can help guide you through the thickets of tax and asset protection planning.

-Here at Family For Life Insurance, we provide a trust with one of our term life insurance policies.
-If your interested, Click HERE to book your free consultation on setting up your own personal term life insurance policy with a trust.
+Here at Family For Life Insurance, we provide a trust with some of our life insurance policies.
+If you're interested, Click HERE to book your free consultation on setting up your own personal life insurance policy with a trust.